Caliope-SpeechProcessingLab/ASICAKaldiGMMRecipe/README.md

-    check_format.py ---> Check if the .kal files are well formatted. result_format.py ---> Extract all the resulting raw files and creates a .txt file resuming each results syllable by syllable.
+    check_format.py ---> Check if the .kal files are well formatted. result_format.py ---> Extract all the resulting raw files and creates a .txt file resuming each results syllable by syllable. crossval_spk.py ---> Make cross validation process.
+    htk_to_kaldi.py --> Generates audios files and annotations from HTK annotation for kaldi processing. merge_kaldi_features.py --> Allows custom features to be used and combined into kaldi processing. split_words.py ---> Split audio and kal file in words and pseudowords (easy and difficult).
+Test with pseudowords in cross validation.

 ##### 4. The corpora for training and testing